 Successful implementation requires clear leadership support, employee training programs, and communication that emphasizes how AI improves productivity rather than replacing jobs.

-Advanced AI models require significant computing power, storage capacity, and reliable system performance.
-Organizations that underestimate these requirements may experience slow system performance or operational disruptions.
+Advanced AI models require significant computing power, storage capacity, and reliable system performance. businesses that underestimate these requirements may experience slow system performance or operational disruptions.

-Some organizations attempt to heavily customize AI algorithms to match outdated internal workflows.
+Some businesses attempt to heavily customize AI algorithms to match outdated internal workflows.
 Excessive customization can increase complexity, delay implementation, and reduce system scalability.

 Instead, businesses should align their processes with modern ERP best practices and use AI capabilities in ways that support long-term operational improvement.